 Machines condition you to move at a defined trajectory, which often is a problem with those people that are too short or too tall and similar.

 Exercises with free weights are much safer than the machines if you do them correctly.
-The results you get are the same for using both the machines and free weights.
+The results you get are the same whether you use both machines and free weights.
 First, learn how to workout with weights, and then if you feel like you need to isolate a certain muscle, you can use the machines.

 3) There Are No Good Or Bad Exercises